C-K-Loan/mlflow/README.rst

 =============================================
-MLflow: A Machine Learning Lifecycle Platform
+MLflow: A Machine Learning Lifecycle
 =============================================

 MLflow is a platform to streamline machine learning development, including tracking experiments, packaging code